project-symi/frontend-symi/README.md

 ```

 ## 🧪 [Demo](https://symi.herokuapp.com/) & Test Users
 You must be an approved user to access Symi.
 We have three different user types with access to different features.
-Use the following logins to test out Symi:
+Use the following logins and test out our features on www.symi.dev.

 <table width="500px">
  <tr>